facebookarchive/php-graph-sdk/docs/getting_started.md

 }
 ```

-> content: "Make sure you set the `{cookie:true}` option when you [initialize the SDK for JavaScript](https://developers.facebook.com/docs/javascript/reference/v2.8).
-This will make the SDK for JavaScript set a cookie on your domain containing information about the user in the form of a signed request.",
+> **Warning:** Make sure you set the `{cookie:true}` option when you [initialize the SDK for JavaScript](https://developers.facebook.com/docs/javascript/reference/v2.8).
+This will make the SDK for JavaScript set a cookie on your domain containing information about the user in the form of a signed request.
-> type: 'warning',

 ## Extending the access token